Morwenn/cpp-sort/README.md

 # Compiler support

-**cpp-sort** currently works with g++5 and clang++3.8.
-It uses some of the most recent (and not widely supported) C++14 features and will probably use the C++17 features once they are available.
-The overall goal is to make sure that the library works with the latest g++ and clang++ versions, without going out of its way to support older releases.

-In the future, the branches will follow the following pattern: the master branch will remain C++14 and there will be a C++17 branch.
-There will be other branches forking the C++17 one for some of the published Technical Specifications (for example, there will likely be a branch for the concepts TS); these branches will eventually be merged in the C++17 one when the corresponding technical specifications are merged into the current C++ working draft (or in a C++20 branch if the specifications do not make it in time for the C++17 release).
-Of course the creation of such branches will depend on compiler support: if a feature isn't supported by either the latest g++ or clang++, I won't use it before the following release.
+**cpp-sort** currently requires C++14 support, and only works with g++5 and clang++3.8 or more recent versions of these compilers.
+Future development on the C++14 branch will try to remain compatible with these version.
+There is currently no plan to explicitly support other compilers.

+The repository also contains an experimental [C++17 branch](https://github.com/Morwenn/cpp-sort/tree/c++17) which requires the most recent versions of g++ and clang++, and will probably require even more recent versions until the C++17 support of both compilers is stable enough.
+It is worth noting that code written against the C++14 branch is not guaranteed to work with the C++17 branch as the new language and standard library features replaced some of the utility headers; those deletions are documented.
+At some point in the future, the C++17 branch will have more features than the C++14 ones, such as proper handling of execution policies to implement parallel sorting algorithms.
+At some later point in the future, the C++17 branch will likely become the main branch, and the C++14 branch will only recceive bug fixes.

+The long-term goal is to make the library evolve with the C++ standard, and the kind of differences that already between the C++14 and C++17 branches will also exist between the future branches.
+Some features such as concepts and standard ranges will likely shape the futur of the library.

 # Thanks